smbanerjee/Tlalica_three-way_hybrids/local_ancestry_calling/README.md

 # Pipeline for locacl ancestry calling with *ancestryinfer*

 This is a cleaned pipeline for running local ancestry calling using [ancestryinfer](https://github.com/Schumerlab/ancestryinfer).
 This analysis is presented in Banerjee & Powell et al. *in press*, where we call local ancestry and report global ancestry proportions of *Xiphophorou* individials along the Rio Calnali.
+Reference genomes, ancestry informative markers, and parental counts used for these *ancestryinfer* runs can be found in [this Dryad repository](https://doi.org/10.5061/dryad.9kd51c5nd).

 ## Contents